 If you and your spouse have differences that you can't resolve, you qualify for no-fault divorce.

 The steps for filing your uncontested Massachusetts divorce are as follows:

-- Both spouses sign the Joint Petition for Divorce, Separation Agreement, and related documents before they are filed with the Court Clerk.
+- File the Joint Petition for Divorce, Separation Agreement, and related documents with the Court Clerk.

 - The judge signs the Judgment of Divorce finalizing your divorce.